Published on August 11th, 2010 | by Brian Greene74

 UPDATE: almost 7 days to “dry” and the liquid graphite is still very much erasable…not sure this stuff will ever become permanent.

 My last test was to see how the Sharpie Liquid Pencil estimated .5mm point size compared to an actual .5mm mechanical pencil.
-To me the lines appear a bit thinner with the mechanical pencil, and they are definitely more crisp and solid, but again, click on the photo below to enlarge and judge for yourself.
+To me the lines appear a bit thinner with the mechanical pencil, and they are definitely more crisp and solid.
+Check out the photo below to enlarge and judge for yourself.

 As you noted in your review, there has been a lot of interest in the Sharpie Liquid Pencil.
 Last week we wrote about it on the Sharpie blog and lots of people responded and commented, excited about this new innovation from Sharpie.
 Of course along with the kudos came questions, including some that you raised in your review.
 Hopefully this will help clarify.